-Acid Reflux / GERD Surgery
+Acid Reflux / GERD Surgery New Jersey

 Occasional heartburn or indigestion, known as Gastro-Esophageal Reflux is very common.
 It can occur as a result of eating the wrong foods at the wrong time and many other reasons as well.
 However, millions of Americans suffer from the symptoms of GERD, also known as Gastro-Esophageal Reflux Disease or chronic acid reflux.
 This can be loosely classified as when they experience acid reflux at least twice a week for several weeks.

 Acid reflux, which includes heartburn symptoms, can be very painful and in some cases debilitating.
 Further, this disease can have serious follow-up effects such as erosion of the esophageal lining and ultimately an increased chance of esophageal cancer.